 The Jamaica Project - Camden Art Centre

-This exhibition of London-based composer, artist and DJ Ain Bailey presents her ongoing trilogy of films and compositions rooted in her biography and relationship to Jamaica.
+This exhibition of London-based composer, artist and DJ Ain Bailey presented her ongoing trilogy of films and compositions rooted in her biography and relationship to Jamaica.

 Recorded during the artist’s first visit to Jamaica in 2025, in the exhibition’s newly commissioned work, 5C Jacques Road: Part One (2026), viewers travel with Bailey on her journey across the island towards the place where her mother’s family once lived.
 Unfolding in three parts, the footage, shot on an iPhone, is accompanied by a new composition featuring field recordings collected along the way.